rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 If it’s `Less`, we print `Too small!`, if it’s `Greater`, `Too big!`, and if `Equal`, `You win!`. `match` is really useful and is used often in Rust.

-I did mention that this won’t quite compile yet, though.
+We did mention that this won’t quite compile yet, though.
 Let’s try it:

 ```bash
 $ cargo build